revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

-- Loading the Driver:When we need to load or register the driver before using it in the program.
-Registration must be done once in your program.
+- Loading the Driver:When we need to load or register the driver before using it in the program.Registration must be done once in your program.
   - You can register a driver by using any one of the two methods mentioned below:
     - `Class.forName()`:We load the driver’s class file into memory during runtime.`Class.forName("com.mysql.JDBC.Driver")` is used to load the MySQL driver.However, this statement is no longer needed, because as you place the MySQL JDBC driver JAR file into the classpath of your program, the driver manager can find and load the driver.
-    - `DriverManager.registerDriver()`: DriverManager is a built-in Java class with a static member register.
-Here we will be calling the constructor of the driver class during compile time.For registering the MySQL driver, use the below-given code:
+    - `DriverManager.registerDriver()`: DriverManager is a built-in Java class with a static member register.Here we will be calling the constructor of the driver class during compile time.For registering the MySQL driver, use the below-given code:
     - `DriverManager.registerDriver((new com.mysql.JDBC.Driver());`
 - Connection:After loading the driver into the program, establish connections using the code given below:
   - `Connection con = DriverManager.getConnection(url,user,password);`